The Top 3 (okay 4) Reasons to Visit Healdsburg in 2023

 The Madrona is a new luxury hotel & restaurant tucked in the hills of Healdsburg, just 1 mile from town, and features interiors by renowned designer Jay Jeffers.
 Located on eight lush acres of hillside, the 24-room reimagined estate features an all-day dining destination from Michelin Starred Chef Jesse Mallgren that celebrates the culture and flavors of Northern California.
 The Madrona also showcases a full bar & lounge within the Mansion’s intimate parlors, heated saltwater pool, half an acre of regenerative gardens serving as the restaurant’s main source of bounty, a full gym, and a robust calendar of unique culinary events & overnight experiences.

-Ridge wine club members get 15% off The Madrona’s best available rates year-round plus complimentary room upgrades based upon availability.
+Ridge wine club members get up to 50% off The Madrona’s best available rates year-round plus complimentary room upgrades based upon availability.
 Contact us directly for details on how to take advantage.

 3. There are Four Michelin-Rated Restaurants in the Area and a Bustling Culinary Scene to Explore